Vivvianne/fa-shoni/README.md

 ## DESCRIPTION :scroll:

- It’s not easy to get a ready made african outwear for a fuction that fast.
+ It’s not easy to get a ready made A frican outwear for a fuction that fast.
 It’s also not easy to get a tailor or designer :womans_clothes: on a short notice unless you have one already.

 -------------------------------------